 Download Page: http://buildbot.libretro.com/stable/

 With the RetroArch emulator, you can play the SNES games with nearly any USB gamepad and customize the button layout.
-Just like Snes9x and higan you can save and load your game state anywhere in the game with the emulator.
-Something very unusual(yet weirdly satisfying) is a feature that allows you to rewind the game in real time, although we are not sure how that will come to any use.
+Just like Snes9x and higan, you can save and load your game state anywhere in the game with the emulator.
+Something very unusual(yet weirdly satisfying) is a feature that allows you to rewind the match in real time, although we are not sure how that will come to any use.

-With this among all SNES Emulators, you can Adjust a myriad of video settings, including shaders that add old-school effects or smoothing to your graphics similar to Snes9x.
+With this, among all SNES Emulators, you can Adjust a myriad of video settings, including shaders that add old-school effects or smoothing to your graphics similar to Snes9x.

-With the UI mimicking similar to that of the PlayStation Network, one would unmistakably see this one coming – Play games online with friends using Netplay.
+With the U.I. mimicking similar to that of the PlayStation Network, one would unmistakably see this one coming – Play games online with friends using Netplay.

 How to Setup RetroArch SNES Emulator

-- Open the 7z archive file and extract the files included in it wherever you want (like C:\Program Files\RetroArch).
+2. Open the 7z archive file and extract the files included in it wherever you want (like C:\Program Files\RetroArch).

-- Double click on the RetroArch exe file to start it up.
+3. Double-click on the RetroArch exe file to start it up.
 You can navigate the user interface with the arrow keys, press “X” to select, or “Z” to go back.
 It also supports various USB gamepads right off the box.

 Why we ranked it at the end?